tupac-rocher/student-friendly-pipeline-example/README.md

 The feedback report section can be seen [here](#feedback-report)

 ## Usage

+Fork and Clone this repository.
+You will be able to generate a report by submitting a Pull Request.

  In order to get this feedback report you need to add configurations to your Maven project:
  - [Workflow configuration](#workflow-configuration): The workflow configuration file for Github Actions is report.yml